Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 The QUINT workflow is an analysis solution for rodent brain microscopy data, enabling brain-wide mapping and regional quantification using a reference brain atlas.
 It combines the use of several software with graphical user interfaces (GUI), no coding ability required.

-As input, the QUINT workflow takes images of brain sections and as output generates counts of labelled objects, percentage coverage per atlas-region, and point clouds for visualising labelling in 3D atlas space.
+As input, the QUINT workflow takes histological images of brain sections, and as output generates counts of labelled objects, percentage coverage per atlas-region, and point clouds for visualising labelling in 3D atlas space.

 It currently supports quantification relative to the following atlases: